This updated post was originally written by Iterable’s Senior Product Manager, Bryan Marks, and published on January 10, 2019.

 - Recommended jobs in a user’s area.
 This is slightly more challenging as you need to know both the user’s location and the job location.

 However, it’s worth noting that even if it looks easy, personalizing push notifications can be tricky.
-Your development team has to not only know what content is most personal to your user, but they also have to know the best time of send and validate that the data is up-to-date with your system (or vendor’s system).
+Your development team has to not only know what content is most personal to your user, but they also have to know the best time to send and validate that the data is up-to-date with your system (or vendor’s system).

 Mobile Engagement Made Easy